-Given the above configuration example, it is possible to get access to video records from sources cam3, cam4 in video archive stor1 at RTSP URIs like rtsp://SERVERNAME:1554/stor1/cam4?begin=2017-10-08T21:00:53.231Z &end=2017-10-08T21:05:00Z respectively.
+Given the above configuration example, it is possible to get access to video records from sources cam3, cam4 in video archive stor1 at RTSP URIs like respectively.
 It is also possible to not specify the begin= and end= parameters, in which case the RTSP server would give the access to all available video for corresponding video source.
 In both cases, to perform navigation within an open RTSP session, the RTSP client should specify Range: header in his PLAY requests.
-Viinex 3.3 RTSP server supports the npt= and clock= time units in Range: header (see [4] for more details).
+Viinex 3.1 RTSP server supports the npt= and clock= time units in Range: header (see [4] for more details).